 - Two-thirds of home cooking fires started with ignition of food or other cooking materials.

-- Ranges accounted for almost three of every five (57%) of home cooking fire incidents.
-Ovens accounted for 16%.
+- Ranges accounted for three of every five (61%) home cooking fire incidents.
+Ovens accounted for 13%.

 - Children under five face a higher risk of non-fire burns associated with cooking and hot food and drinks than of being hurt in a cooking fire.

-- Fifty-five percent of people injured in home fires involving cooking equipment were hurt while attempting to fight the fire themselves.
+- More than half of people injured in home fires involving cooking equipment were hurt while attempting to fight the fire themselves.

 - The leading factor contributing to heating equipment fires was failure to clean.
 This usually involved creosote build-up in chimneys.

 - Portable or fixed space heaters, including wood stoves, were involved in one-third (33%) of home heating fires and four out of five (81%) home heating deaths.

 - Just over half of home heating fire deaths resulted from fires caused by heating equipment too close to things that can burn, such as upholstered furniture, clothing, mattresses or bedding.

 - In most years, heating equipment is the second leading cause of home fires, fire deaths, and fire injuries.

 - Smoking materials started an average of 18,300 smoking-material home structure fires per year during 2009-2013.
 These fires caused an average of 560 deaths, 1,260 injuries and $553 million in direct property damage per year.